-The Fremantle region has always been a significant place for the Whadjuk Nyoongar people.
-The area that is now present-day Cockburn was known as Beeliar and was home to the Beeliar Nyoongar people, a sub group of the Whadjuk who lived alongside the chain of wetlands that provided a reliable supply of natural resources.
-These resources enabled the Beeliar people to sustain their traditional way of life for thousands of years until it was disrupted in 1829, with the arrival of Colonists in Fremantle and the subsequent establishment of the Swan River Colony.
+The Fremantle region (Walyalup) has always been a significant place for the Whadjuk Noongar people.
+The area that is now present-day Cockburn was known as Beeliar and was home to the Beeliar Noongar people, a sub group of the Whadjuk who lived alongside the chain of wetlands that provided a reliable supply of natural resources.
+These resources enabled the Beeliar people to sustain their traditional way of life for thousands of years until it was disrupted in 1829, with the arrival of Colonists in Fremantle2 and the subsequent establishment of the Swan River Colony.3

-At Ferry Point (adjacent to D shed) there was a sand spit that went across the mouth of the river which was a notable crossing point for Whadjuk people.
-The changes that were made to create Victoria Quay further disrupted the traditional way of life of the Whadjuk people.
+The Fremantle area and the mouth of the Swan River are integral to the story of the Waugal, the carpet snake, which is an important component of Noongar lore.
+Noongar people believe that the Waugal dominates the earth and the sky and during the Nyitting, it created the fresh waterways.
+Rising up from Ga-ra-katta (Mt.
+Eliza), the Waugal formed the Derbarl Yerrigan and the Djarlgarro Beelier (the Swan and Canning rivers).4 At Ferry Point (adjacent to D shed) there was a sand spit that went across the mouth of the river which was a notable crossing point for Whadjuk people.5 The changes that were made to create Victoria Quay further disrupted the traditional way of life of the Whadjuk people.

-In the first half of the 20th century, Nyoongar people were prohibited from entering Fremantle with the exception of a few men working on the wharf who lived in camps on the fringes of the city.
-This attitude of exclusion continued until the 1960s when many Nyoongar people migrated to the metropolitan area following the introduction of the Native Welfare Departments housing program in the 1960s.
+In the first half of the 20th century, Noongar people were prohibited from entering Fremantle with the exception of a few men working on the wharf who lived in camps on the fringes of the city.6 However, many Aboriginal people being transported from the north to institutions south of Perth such as Mogumber would have transited through Victoria Quay.7 This attitude of exclusion continued until the 1960s when